 For the Red Eléctrica Group, ethics and compliance are fundamental pillars of the proper pursuit of its business.
-This means acting with the utmost integrity in the performance of the Company's obligations and commitments, as well as in the relations and engagement with its stakeholders.
+The company is committed to acting with the utmost integrity in the performance of its obligations and commitments, as well as in the relations and engagement with its stakeholders.
+The Red Eléctrica Group has a number of rules of corporate conduct that lay down the values and standards of ethical behaviour that must be embraced by all

-The Red Eléctrica Group has a number of rules of corporate conduct that lay down the values and standards of behaviour that must be embraced by all persons in the Red Eléctrica Group in the performance of their professional activities.
+Integrity Model of the Red Eléctrica Group